aadhar41/laravel-task-list/README.md

-# Task List Application
+# Laravel Task List Application
 Welcome to task lis application.
 Here you will find an application, which is used to manage a task list i.e. View all list create, update & delete a task.

-# Laravel Task List

 ## Overview
 Laravel Task List is a streamlined task management application built using the Laravel framework.
 It helps users organize, track, and manage their daily tasks efficiently with an intuitive UI and robust backend functionalities.